 Antero Niittymaki turned away 23 of 25 shots to improve the rookie netminder's record to 7-3-2.

-Trailing 1-0 in the middle stanza, the Flyers got goals from Danny Briere and Jaromir Jagr within a 34-second span to take a lead they would not give up.
+Trailing 1-0 in the middle stanza, the Flyers got goals from Danny Briere and Jaromir Jagr within a 34-second span to take a lead they would not relinquish.
 Simmonds made it a 3-1 lead with a power play goal late in the frame.

 December 10 Flyers' birthday

 Nate Guenin was born in Sewickley, PA on this day in 1982, and was inked as a free agent out of Ohio State University in August of 2006.
 The 6' 2", 210-pound blue liner appeared in 12 contests for Philadelphia over parts of three seasons from 2006/07 through 2008/09, recording a pair of assists and six PIMs.
-The journeyman defender made stops with the Pittsburgh Penguins, Columbus Blue Jackets, and Anaheim Ducks over the past several seasons before finally finding a regular place in an NHL lineup this year with the Colorado Avalanche.
-He's appeared in all 28 games, recording three assists and 12 PIMs for Patrick Roy's upstart squad.
+The journeyman defender made stops with the Pittsburgh Penguins, Columbus Blue Jackets, and Anaheim Ducks over the past several seasons before finally finding a regular place in an NHL lineup last year with Patrick Roy's Colorado Avalanche.